amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

   The link brings you to the execution details of your specific build.
 We can look through the logs and the different steps to find out what's wrong.
 In this case, it looks like the **PRE_BUILD** step failed with the following message:

-  "Error while executing command: $(aws ecr get-login --no-include-email --region $AWS_DEFAULT_REGION).
-Reason: exit status 255"<br/>
+  <b>Error while executing command: $(aws ecr get-login --no-include-email --region $AWS_DEFAULT_REGION).
+Reason: exit status 255</b><br/>

-  Looking through the Build logs, you can see the following exceptions:
+  Looking through the Build logs, you'll see the following exception:

-  "AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/code-build-prod-iridium-service-service-role/AWSCodeBuild-e111c11e-b111-11c1-ac11-f1111a1f1c11 is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-2:123456789012:parameter/interstella/iridiumTargetGroupArn status code: 400"<br/>
+  <b>AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/code-build-prod-iridium-service-service-role/AWSCodeBuild-e111c11e-b111-11c1-ac11-f1111a1f1c11 is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-2:123456789012:parameter/interstella/iridiumTargetGroupArn status code: 400</b><br/>

   ![CodePipeline Build Failure Details](images/2-cp-build-failure-details.png)